OTCXR: Rethinking Self-supervised Alignment using Optimal Transport for Chest X-ray Analysis: Proposed Method

 Dense feature maps $z_s$ and $z_t$ offer an advantage over post-pooling feature vectors for semantic alignment, as they preserve the spatial information and relationships between pixels in the original image.
-This enables the model to learn more meaningful representations for medical image applications, where the spatial arrangement of structures is vital for accurate diagnosis.
+This enables the model to learn more meaningful representations for CXRs, where the spatial arrangement of structures is vital for accurate diagnosis.
 The formulation of the OT problem aligns seamlessly with dense feature maps $z_s$ and $z_t$, allowing for a more granular and accurate estimation of the cost associated with transferring information between corresponding positions.

 Furthermore, $z_s$ and $z_t$ undergo a global average pooling layer $GAP$ to output $g_s$ and $g_t$, which condenses the spatial information captured by the dense feature maps into single-dimensional compact representations.
-Subsequently, $g_s$ and $g_t$ are projected to a high dimensional space using $MLP$ expansion heads $h_s$ and $h_t$ to output $q_s$ and $q_t$, respectively. $g_s$ and $g_t$ are further utilized by the CV-SIM modules $R_s$ and $R_t$ in each network branch.
+Subsequently, $g_s$ and $g_t$ are projected to a high dimensional space using $MLP$ expansion heads $h_s$ and $h_t$ to output $q_s$ and $q_t$ respectively. $g_s$ and $g_t$ are further utilized by the CV-SIM modules $R_s$ and $R_t$ in each branch of the network.
 The subsequent section provides the details of the CV-SIM.

 \textbf{Cross-Viewpoint Semantics Infusion Module.} CV-SIM module incorporates a multi-head cross-view attention mechanism, where each head attends to diverse subspaces of queries and keys.
 This contributes to navigating the high-dimensional feature space to extract subtle relationships and dependencies across different viewpoints within the data.
 In this context, it linearly transform $g_s$ into $q$ and $g_t$ into $k$ and $v$, each having a dimension of $\mathbb{R}^{d}$.
 Subsequently, a multi-head attention mechanism computes attention scores $\hat{a}$ through a scaled dot-product between queries ($q$) and keys ($k$) by employing $\sigma(\frac{q.k^{T}}{\sqrt{dim}})$. $\sigma$ represents the softmax function, which transforms relevant attention scores into attention weights, while $dim$ denotes the dimensionality of the query and key vector.